 Artists and cultural professionals

 Furthermore, the United States – Sri Lanka Fulbright Commission facilitates the prestigious Fulbright Program, providing grants for graduate study and research.
-EducationUSA centres, including the one at the Fulbright Commission, offer resources for Sri Lankan students to study in the United States.
+EducationUSA centers, like the one at the Fulbright Commission, provide resources for Sri Lankan students.
+These resources help them study in the United States.

-These programs reflect a commitment to fostering education and understanding between the two nations, emphasizing the importance of scholarly and cultural exchange.
+These programs show a commitment to promoting education and understanding between the two nations.
+They highlight the importance of cultural and scholarly exchange.

 Bilateral Relations and Diplomacy

 The United States and Sri Lanka have sustained a robust diplomatic relationship, anchored in shared democratic values and interests.
-Key elements of this partnership include economic prosperity, sustainable development, respect for democracy, human rights, and the rule of law.
-These shared ideals form the bedrock of bilateral engagements, which are facilitated through various diplomatic channels.
+Key parts of this partnership include: – Economic growth – Sustainable development – Respect for democracy – Human rights The rule of law is important.
+These shared ideas are the foundation of our partnerships.
+We use different diplomatic channels to support these connections.

-In Washington, DC, Sri Lanka’s Embassy plays a pivotal role, not only as a conduit for diplomatic communication but also as a promoter of cultural and economic ties between the two nations.
+In Washington, DC, Sri Lanka’s Embassy is very important.
+It helps with diplomatic communication and promotes cultural and economic ties between the two countries.
 The embassy’s contact information is a key resource for bilateral exchanges:

 Address: 3025 Whitehaven Street, Washington, DC 20008